raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

   ![File Explorer](images/file-explorer.png)

-1. Select `Create new` and then click `Folder`
+1. Select `Create new` and then click `Folder`.

   ![Create folder menu](images/create-folder.png)

 1. Type in the name of the folder where you will store the code and the photographs.
 We chose to call ours `timelapse`.
-Make a note of the path to this folder which is displayed in the bar at the top, which should be `/home/pi/timelapse`
+Make a note of the path to this folder which is displayed in the bar at the top, which should be `/home/pi/timelapse`.

   ![Timelapse folder](images/timelapse-folder.png)

-1. From the "Programming" menu, open up "Python 3"
+1. From the "Programming" menu, open up "Python 3".

   ![Open Python 3](images/python3-app-menu.png)